Indications and Usage

 Victoza® (liraglutide [rDNA origin] injection) is an injectable prescription medicine that may improve blood sugar (glucose) in adults with type 2 diabetes when used along with diet and exercise.

 Victoza® is not recommended as the first medication to treat diabetes.
-Victoza® is not a substitute for insulin and has not been studied in combination with prandial (meal-time) insulin.
+Victoza® has not been studied in patients with history of inflammation of the pancreas (pancreatitis).
+Victoza® is not a substitute for insulin and has not been studied in combination with prandial (mealtime) insulin.
 Victoza® is not for people with type 1 diabetes or people with diabetic ketoacidosis.
 It is not known if Victoza® is safe and effective in children.
 Victoza® is not recommended for use in children.

 Important Safety Information